-D.C. says schools and day cares can lift mask mandate; DCPS will consider it
+D.C. says schools and day-care facilities can lift mask mandate; DCPS will consider it

 Prince George’s County has said that it would drop its mask mandate once the county’s vaccination rate reaches 80 percent.

 Since the CDC dropped its recommendation for a mask mandate in schools last month, more parents have been calling for the D.C. school system to drop its masking requirement.
-School officials said they have received more feedback in recent weeks about mandate, with a mix of parents who want to maintain and others who think the city should drop it.
+School officials said they have received more feedback in recent weeks about the mandate, with a mix of parents who want to maintain and others who think the city should drop it.

 The school system has not released school-by-school vaccination rates, but the overall youth vaccination rate is low.
 Just around 25 percent of D.C. children between the ages of 5 and 11 are fully vaccinated, according to city data.
 There are wide disparities in vaccination rates between wards, so in many schools the youth vaccination rate is probably far lower than that.